 On the big day, all runners are nervous.
 The runners who hit their goals manage their nerves and exhibit mental toughness.
-They are optimistic because they know that they have set appropriate goals and trained consistently toward those goals, and they don’t let the challenges of race day get in their heads, focusing instead on producing the best outcome possible.
+They are optimistic because they know that they have set appropriate goals and trained consistently toward those goals, and they do not let the challenges of race day get in their heads, focusing instead on producing the best outcome possible.
 Also, they are ready for the long haul.
-Instead of gassing themselves out by running too fast for the first half to the race, they conserve their energy to maintain the pace required to hit their desired finish time.
+Instead of gassing themselves out by running too fast for the first half of the race, they conserve their energy to maintain the pace required to hit their desired finish time.

 How does that translate into strategies for test day?
 On test day, you will be nervous and that is expected.
 Stay optimistic, gather confidence from all the hard work you have put into studying, trust yourself, and stay mentally resilient in the face of challenging problems.
 Oh, and if you manage to also have fun on test day, I am confident that you will deliver your best performance.